-There are many legal strategies involved in estate planning, including wills, revocable living trusts, irrevocable trusts, powers of attorney, and health care documents.
+There are many legal strategies involved in estate planning in Texas, including wills, revocable living trusts, irrevocable trusts, powers of attorney, and other legal and health care documents.

 New clients often say that they do not have an estate plan.
 They are surprised to learn that they actually do have a plan.
-In the absence of legal planning otherwise, their estate will be distributed after death according to Texas’s Laws of Intestacy.
+In the absence of legal planning, their estate will be distributed after death according to Texas’s Laws of Intestacy.
 Of course, this may not be the plan they would have chosen.
-A properly drafted estate plan will replace the terms of the State’s estate plan with your own.
+A properly drafted estate plan will replace the terms of the State’s estate plan with your own wishes.

 Estate Planning answers two essential questions: What happens if you become incapacitated?” and “What happens when you die?”